CPT-Odd effects on the electromagnetic properties of charged leptons in the Standard Model Extension: The CPT-Odd electroweak gauge sector

-The one-loop contribution of the (\ref{LWW}) and (\ref{LBB}) Lagrangians to the MDM of charged leptons is given by the $AA$, $AZ$, $ZZ$, and $W^-W^+$ insertions and for the $WW\gamma$ vertex.
+The tree- and one-loop level contributions of the (\ref{LWW}) and (\ref{LBB}) Lagrangians to the electromagnetic properties of charged leptons are given by the $AA$, $AZ$, $ZZ$, and $W^-W^+$ insertions and for the $WW\gamma$ vertex.
 The corresponding couplings are given by the Lagrangians:

 where